qlineai2025/qline/DOCUMENTATION.md

 *   **Event-Driven Sync**: Any action in the main window—playing/pausing, changing settings, editing the script, or a new scroll position from voice control—posts a message to the channel.
 The presenter window listens for these messages and updates its display instantly.

 #### 7. AI-Powered Voice Control
-The voice control feature is an advanced AI system that interprets user speech for one of two purposes: command execution or pace tracking.
+The voice control feature is an advanced AI system that interprets user speech for one of three purposes: command execution, script editing, or pace tracking.
 *   **Command-First Architecture**: The application sends audio snippets to a Genkit AI flow (`controlTeleprompter`).
-This flow is prompted to first check for specific verbal commands (e.g., "next slide", "pause", "go back to [text]").
+This flow is prompted to first check for specific verbal commands (e.g., "next slide," "pause") or editing commands (e.g., "change this to that").
 Commands are given top priority.
 *   **Fallback to Pace Tracking**: If the AI determines the user is not giving a command, it treats the audio as script reading.
 It then performs the pace-tracking function: it returns both an `adjustedScrollSpeed` based on the user's reading pace and the `lastSpokenWordIndex` to keep the prompter perfectly synchronized.
 *   **State-Aware Logic**: The flow is also sent the current state of the prompter (e.g., `isPlaying`, `prompterMode`, `currentSlideIndex`), allowing it to make intelligent decisions based on context.
 For example, "next slide" only has an effect if `prompterMode` is 'slides'.